mparkergetz/Fly_Field_Traps/Software/StartUp_Protocol.md

     ` python3 Set_Control.py`

+* *Note that to update to pi, the .json file needs to be transferred to pi as detailed in next step*

 ## Step 6: Run Start-Up Bash Script
 * Now that the control.json file has been updated with the appropriate time and duration you can then ssh into the pi device from the terminal